benmodels/behavioral_cloning/README.md

 In order to prevent overfitting each the connected layers are stacked with Dropout layers that randomly sets 50% of the input stimula to zero (only) during training.
 Moreover, MaxPooling layers are placed after the Conv layers to downsample the images over the pipe, decrease the number of trainable parameters and as a result prevent overfitting.
 After some manual iterations, it turned out that 2x2 max-pooling yields the best performance along with the other layers.
 The number of kernels in Conv layers of the large model are respectivly 8, 8 and 16, while in the small model they all have 8 kernels.
 The number of visual features outputed by the stack of Conv layers are respectivly 64 and 40 in the large and small models.
 In the small model the visual features are directly converted to the steering angle through one fully connected layer followed by a "tanh()" nonlinearity (note that the angles are normalized to the range of -1 and 1).
 However, in the larger model there are 3 fully connected layers with 50 (ELU), 10 (ELU) and 1 (tanh) output neurons.

 The total number of parameters in the large model is 4723, and in the small model is 217.
-More details about each layer such as the strides, input/output dimensions and number of parameters can be found in the figures and tables shown below.
+More details about each layer such as the strides, input/output dimensions and number of parameters can be found in the figures and tables shown below (large network on the left and small one on the right).

 <img align="center|top">
 <img src="./Figures/model.png" width="200"/> <img src="./Figures/model_small.png" width="200"/>